sorajate/wunjo.wladradchenko.ru/README.md

 - 📣 **Spread the word**: Share Wunjo with your friends and invite them to support the project on GitHub!
 - 🎥 **Video Reviews on YouTube**: Leave a video review of Wunjo with an open-source mention on GitHub, share the video link with support@wunjo.online, and I'll give you **free access to the latest version's full functionality for a year**!

+## Project vs Commercial Product

+This repository contains the open-source project **Wunjo**.

+Please note that the commercial product available at [https://wunjo.online](https://wunjo.online) is a completely separate product:
+- It has a different codebase.
+- It does not use or derive from this open-source repository.
+- It may include commercial features not available in this repository.

+This separation ensures clarity for users and compliance with open-source licensing.

+## SignPath Open Source Program

+This open-source project is part of the [SignPath OSS program](https://signpath.org/projects) and we are grateful for their support in helping us maintain and secure the project.

 ## Big update Wunjo CE v2.0.8

 ### Smart Crop and Cut for Video!